kevinkiklee/kevinkiklee/content/posts/rambles/20171227-six-months/index.md

 During WW2, there was a study conducted in finding the factor that produced the most casualties.
 It was not the training.
 It was not the equipment either.
 It was simply the number of bullets fired.
 The same approach works very well in the job search.

 Your goal is to apply to 8 companies a day.
-Dedicate your morning and early afternoon (and work on your portfolio project or study Algo&DS in the afternoon).
-Split your piles into two:  a copy-paste pile for the companies you aren't interested in, and an interested pile where you will spend time crafting your cover letter.
+Dedicate your morning to submitting applications, then work on your portfolio project or study Algo&DS in the afternoon.
+Split your piles into two:  a copy-paste pile for the companies you aren't interested in, and an interested pile where you will spend time crafting your cover letter (like one of the companies listed above).

 Apply to every single entry/mid-level positions.
 Never reject yourself from the company.
 You have no idea what the company is looking for.